se4ai/se4ai.github.io/about-tools.md

 - Authors:
 - URL for download (if you can find it):
 - How does this paper use its technology?
 Explain (half a page):
-    - Thorem provers as data generators
+    - Theorem provers as data generators
-    - Optimizers to improver theorem provers
+    - Optimizers to improve theorem provers
     - Mash-ups of data miners and optimizers
     - Data miners acting as optimizers
     - Optimizers control the data  miners